ryankubin/loggerator/README.md

 <br/>
 Result returns whole log enties in descending order by date.
 Also provided are total count, and a next value to paginate forward (if applicable)

+### Testing
+To run the provided tests, execute the following from within the app directory:
+`python -m unittest tests_logs.py`
+There are gaps around testing the db, as I have less familiarity with mongo and how to mock it in flask.
+Requires additional tests around CRUD operations.